Korean, Edit

 ○ Vomiting

-○ Innate protective function against toxic substances
+○ Serves as an instinctive protective function against toxic substances.

 3. Step 2: Stomach